 expression.
 All with a little bit of irony, but serious at the same

-A fourth publication will be a 'written exhibition', reflecting the working process with David Helbich and the from there resulting project House of Ear.
+A fourth publication -- currently in the making -- will be a 'written exhibition', reflecting the working process with David Helbich & Joris Blanckaert and the resulting project House of Ear.

 The last event within the artistic research

 trajectory ‘Distraction as Discipline’ at KASK and the fifth working moment of CASC at KASK was ...
 Through Practices.
 This

 framework presented the exploration and maintenance

 of artistic research practices as artistic work.
 It is a